zwcrowley/blackstone/README.md

 `divBarChart()` takes in up to six arguments, first two are required:

-**df** Required, A tibble or data frame of survey items that are categorical/factor variables, in 5 point scales, must be pre-post data, that will be inserted into a stacked bar chart with The Mark USA branding.
+**df** Required, A \[tibble\]\[tibble::tibble-package\] or data frame of survey items that are categorical/factor variables, in 5 point scales, must be pre-post data, that will be inserted into a stacked bar chart with The Mark USA branding.

 **scale_labels** Required, character vector of levels of the factor variables to be added to the plot, this will set the scale for the